Zac-not-Zack/Zac-not-Zack/README.md

-- 🔭 I’m currently working on a Python Project
+- 🔭 I’m currently working on a C Project
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Networks Infrastructure
 - 👯 I’m looking to collaborate on everything!
 - 💬 Ask me about anything
 - 📫 How to reach me: wonghz6071@gmail.com